SiriusXM NHL Network radio remembers hockey icon Gordie Howe, 1928-2016

-He will always been known as Mr. Hockey.
+He will always be known as Mr. Hockey.

 Howe entered the world on March 31st, 1928, born in Floral, Saskatchewan.
 Growing up in Saskatoon during the Great Depression, Howe began playing hockey at the age of 8, and almost immediately was known for his incredible strength.

 By the time he was 15, the New York Rangers were interested in the 6 foot 1 right winger from the West and invited him to training camp.
 They would spend the next three decades ruing the day things just didn’t work out between a young Gordie Howe and the Rangers.

 The Detroit Red Wings recognized gold when they saw it and signed Howe to a contract.
 By 1946-47, at the age of 18, and sporting number 17 on his back, Howe scored a goal in his first NHL game, the first of 801 times he’d light the lamp in the regular season.

 Along the way, Howe changed over to his iconic Number 9, and amassed a body of work that few hockey players since have ever come close to matching.
 1,767 games played…1,850 points…in addition to 160 points in 157 playoff games.